mlexchange/mlex_content_registry/README.md

 MONGO_DB_USERNAME=your_username
 MONGO_DB_PASSWORD=your_password
 ```
-2. If it was the first time running MLExchange content registry, you need to initialize its database using the command `./init_db.sh your_username your_password`.
-If the errors says 'duplicate key error collection', it means the content database is already existent.
-No need to worry anything.
+2. If it was the first time running MLExchange content registry, you need to initialize its database using the command `./init_db.sh`.
+If the error msg says 'duplicate key error collection', it means the content database is already existent.
 3. Run `docker-compose up --build`.

 **Viewing existing contents**